namboy94/octorust/README.md

 other distros that don't have rustup packaged can use the [rustup installation script](https://www.rustup.rs/)).

-The currently used `libcore` requires rustc nightly version 1.19.0, which can be set using:
+`octorust` is currently using dependencies that require the use of a specific nigthly `rustc`-compiler.
+To be able to compile invasie rust applications, this nightly compiler should be set using the following commands

     $rustup install nightly-2017-06-01
     $rustup default nightly-2017-06-01